2025 CANDIDATES

 Diop’s campaign is powered by real people, not corporations or consultants.
 As an Oath of Office endorsed candidate, he’s publicly pledged to uphold the Politician’s Creed—transparency, integrity, and constituent-first leadership.
 Southwest Michigan deserves a fighter who’s from here, of here—and running to serve us.

-Candidate for U.S. House of Representatives – Texas District 24
+Candidate for Maryland U.S. House of Representative District 4

 As a young gay black man looking to make the world a better place, Kyle Little has never shied away from actively participating in efforts to bring about change.
 From his teenage years helping his father run for City Counsel in Roselle, NJ, to working on President Biden's campaign in 2020, Kyle has been learning about and getting more and more involved in governance his whole life.